alvarogaiotti/alvarogaiotti.github.io/content/post/the-causal-interpretation-problem/the-causal-interpretation-problem.md

 [Halpern and Pearl 2005] for a detailed presentation of those conditions.

-[^10]: Is always possible to construct an unlikely causal scenario which gives rise to problems given a definition of what is a causal relation, or what is to interpret a measure of association as having causal import.
+[^10]: Is always possible to construct an unlikely causal scenario which gives rise to problems given a definition of what a causal relation is, or what does it mean to interpret a measure of association as having causal import.
 I do not mean to dismiss this problem as not relevant.
-Research is always pushed by convoluted and clever counterexamples that philosophers are able to find, so I'd prefer to treat them as an occasion for striving for improvement and adjusting the account, and not as a serious undermining argument, unless the flaw is displayed exclusively by said account.
-This is not the case, so I will proceed bypassing this point [Danks 2017].
+Research is always pushed by convoluted and clever counterexamples that philosophers are able to find, so I'd prefer to treat them as an occasion for striving for improvement and adjusting the account, and not as a serious undermining arguments, unless the flaw is displayed exclusively by said account.
+This is not the case here, so I will proceed bypassing this point [Danks 2017].
 [^11]:See _ivi_.
 [^12]:_ivi_.